Episode 06: Security & Things

 Jim: Right.
 So, having access to your phone, having access to a physical device, for example, if you had to use an ID badge plus a pin number, an ATM card as an example of two-factor authentication.
 So, what do you think is the responsibility for an organization that’s making the product in the space to think about as they take on security as a domain expertise?

-Alex: So if you were to kind of flip and say what are the implications of maybe securing the deep dive on security itself.
+Alex: So if you were to kind of flip and say what are the implications of maybe skirting the deep dive on security itself.
 It would be brand implications, questions about whether or not you wanna own their product and then whether that’s an attack vector for a larger infiltration of your network, right?
 So, it is sort of this Trojan horse of once you’ve hacked the weakest link, are you on their network?
 And if you are, what else can you get access to?

 Jim: Right.
-And one of our customers I recall saying early in the product development process, he said our first goal is to not be on the front page of the Wall Street journal because our product was used in a large scale bot attack on the web, right?
+And one of our customers I recall saying early in the product development process, he said our first goal is to not be on the front page of the Wall Street Journal because our product was used in a large scale bot attack on the web, right?
 And so security was designed into the product from the ground up.

 Alex: So, what does that look like from the ground up?
 You know you could put your crypto hat on and really kinda get into the deep dive of it.
 But at the multiple layers of it, what do you see as like considerations from product and tech there?

 Jim: Oh, that’s a great question because I think that we have so many constituencies that we’re serving at the same time.
 And Nest is trying to create a home ecosystem for example, but it’s an ecosystem that’s made up of thermostats and they’ve given out access to thermostats, utility companies have had delegated authorities so they can move the thermostat up and down depending on energy demand.
 And so in Southern California, there’s a partnership between Nest and some of the utility companies and there are other parts of the country as well where the utility company can turn your air conditioning down on peak days in the summer when they know that you’re not home.
-So, now you have an issue of what we call delegated authority where the manufacturer has access to data because they have every access to the data so they can give you your great application on the iPad or on your phone to see what your energy consumption is.
+So, now you have an issue of what we call delegated authority where the manufacturer has access to data because they have to have access to the data so they can give you your great application on the iPad or on your phone to see what your energy consumption is.
 The utility has access and you have ultimate control and when you’re standing in front of your thermostat or in front of your device.
 So, when you’re trying to create this complex ecosystem of interrelationships, how do you deal with security?
 But how do you as a consumer know that you have ultimate control over what is and is not shared?
 Even yesterday’s examples of the Facebook data sharing, consumers don’t know how their data is being used and that leads to issues of trust.

 Alex: So, it comes back to a feeling, right?
 Like it gets surfaced.
-It hits a peak and it gets surfaced and then there’s sort of this moment where people feel rather than like– it’s not technical in that moment, right?
+It hits a peak and it gets surfaced and then there’s sort of this moment where people feel rather than like — it’s not technical in that moment, right?